 Not only is RV camping more affordable than staying in a luxury resort, but it allows you the freedom to venture into the different beaches available in each area.

-A Florida Keys road trip from Miami to Key West could be done in under three hours, but it is so beautiful down here, why not take three days (or three weeks!) and create memories with your loved ones that will last a lifetime.
+We did our Florida Keys road trip from Miami to Key West in four days – although it could be done in under three hours, but it is so beautiful down here, why not take a few days (or three weeks!) and create memories that will last a lifetime.

 Peak season is December through April and these parks can fill up quickly, so you may need to book well in advance.